Hint: it’s not just about publishing books.

 The list of things I hope to achieve with this press is not long, but I hope, impactful.

 - I want to expand the readership and marketplace for novelettes and novellas.
-The novella has gained some interest from the Big Five, but not much.
+The novella has gained some interest from the Big Five/Four, but not much.
 Speculative & Fantasy magazines often make room for novelettes and a few novellas.
 But there are readers looking for more, and I know many writers who would like to write more to these lengths.

 - Publish more short stories.
 Traditionally limited to magazines, ezines, and anthologies, there is room for more stories.
 I believe there are more ways to deliver them.
 There is room for prose poems, and for micro and flash fiction.

 - Finally, there are several excellent periodicals that publish critical essays about speculative and fantastic literature.
 Again, there’s still room for more.

 When I say room for more, I mean both more readers and more room for writers to create more and unique content.